au-ts/libvmm/docs/MANUAL.md

 AMD CPUs aren't supported as the seL4 kernel does not implement their virtualisation extension at the moment.

-Virtualising the VMM on QEMU is supported, though if you are on WSL2, you might see Linux
+Virtualising the VMM on QEMU is supported, though if you are on QEMU, you might see Linux
 complaining:
 ```
 [   57.377976] clocksource: timekeeping watchdog on CPU0: hpet wd-wd read-back delay of 602100ns
 [   57.381493] clocksource: wd-tsc-wd read-back delay of 521600ns, clock-skew test skipped!
 ```
-This is normal for WSL2 due to the higher overhead of triple nested virtualisation.
-You won't see this problem on bare-metal or QEMU on bare-metal Linux.
+This is normal for QEMU due to the higher overhead of nested virtualisation.
+You won't see this problem on bare-metal.

 # Creating a system using Microkit